-ТҮРЕ CHARACTERISTICS USE PROS AND CONS EXAMPLE FLUORESCENT TUBE This type of bulb is what is most often used in commercial lighting.
+ТҮРЕ CHARACTERISTICS USE PROS AND CONS EXAMPLE FLUORESCENT TUBE Most often used in commercial lighting.
 Typically has a cool, sometimes harsh light color.
-Most often seen in flat ceiling fixtures used in office, retail and other commercial spaces.
+Most often seen in flat ceiling fixtures used in office, retail, and other commercial spaces.
 Provides ambient light to a space.
 Energy efficient and inexpensive to install.
 Has a long life.
-Expensive to dim. Ű FLUORESCENT "A" LAMP RETROFIT This is a fluorescent bulb that is made to fit into typical light bulb sockets (such as those you would find in your home).
+Expensive to dim.
+FLUORESCENT "A" LAMP RETROFIT Fluorescent bulb that is made to fit into typical light bulb sockets (such as those you would find in your home).
 Can be used in most fixtures requiring a standard bulb.
 Greater energy efficiency than standard bulbs and has a long life.
 More expensive than traditional bulbs.
-Often produces fairly harsh light.
-COMPACT FLUORESCENT (PL) This is a type of bulb in which the tube has been bent into a compact shape.
+Often produces fairly harsh light. Ŷ COMPACT FLUORESCENT (PL) Bulb in which the tube has been bent into a compact shape.
 Generally used in recessed downlights ("cans") and wall- washers.
-Good accent/task lighting, less effective for ambient lighting. Ŵ INCANDESCENT - "A" LAMP This is a "typical" light bulb that generally has a warm, residential color.
-Typically found in 40 to 100 watt.
-Generally used in table and floor lamps, wall sconces and ceiling fixtures.
+Good accent/task lighting, less effective for ambient lighting. Ņ INCANDESCENT - "A" LAMP Standard bulb that generally has a warm, residential color.
+Typically found in 40 to 100 watts.
+Generally used in table and floor lamps, wall sconces, and ceiling fixtures.
 Low up-front cost - but not energy efficient and does not have a long life.
-Inexpensive to make dimmable. Ŷ INCANDESCENT - "R" OR "PAR" This is a larger light bulb with a directed and/or focused beam, generally found in 60 to 150 watt.
-It also has a warm light color.
+Inexpensive to make dimmable.
+INCANDESCENT - "R" OR "PAR" A larger light bulb with a directed and/ or focused beam, generally found in 60 to 150 watts.
+Has a warm light color.
 Generally used with flood lights, wallwashers, and downlights.
 More expensive than standard bulbs, but still reasonably affordable to make dimmable.
-Is not energy efficient and does not have a long life.
-Y HALOGEN "MR-16" These are very small bulbs that use low wattage (typically 12v).
+Not energy efficient and does not have a long life. \mathbf{V} HALOGEN "MR-16" Very small bulbs that use low wattage (typically 12v).
 They produce a very bright white light.
 Used for accent lighting such as at a reception desk, art display, etc. More expensive than standard bulbs.
 Not energy efficient and does not have a long life.
 Inexpensive to make dimmable.
-Provides a unique type of light which highlights objects A
+Provides a unique type of light to highlight objects.
+A FLUORESCENT TUBE LIGHT EMITTING DIODE "LED" Similarly sized to standard fluorescent tube, but has a service life 3 to 5 times as long.
+Can reduce electrical consumption by up to 50% when compared to a standard fluorescent tube.
+Can be used in place of most incandescent/ fluorescent lighting fixture types.
+Some existing fixtures can be retrofit with LED lights.
+Very energy efficient.
+Long life span.
+Can be more challenging to incorporate dimming. a a trail